HaGRID - HAnd Gesture Recognition Image Dataset: Conclusion

 \section{Conclusion}

-In this paper, we introduce the HAnd Gesture Recognition Dataset called HaGRID, which is one of the largest and the most diverse in terms of subjects and collection conditions.
-The gesture dataset is mainly intended to be used in system control devices, but the potential for its application is quite vast.
-HaGRID is the most complex dataset compared to others since it was collected from about 35.000 scenes with different lighting and distance to the camera.
-Besides, the baselines for HGR tasks evaluation are provided.
-The whole dataset, the trial version with 100 images per class, pre-trained models, and the demo are publicly available in the repository\footnote{\url{https://github.com/hukenovs/hagrid}} or the mirror\footnote{\url{https://gitlab.aicloud.sbercloud.ru/rndcv/hagrid}}.
+In this paper, we introduce the HAnd Gesture Recognition Dataset called HaGRID, one of the largest and most diverse in subjects and context HGR datasets.
+It is mainly intended to be used in system control devices, but the potential for its application is quite vast.
+Heterogeneity in such characteristics as subjects, subject-to-camera distances, scenes, and lighting conditions positively influence the training of a resilient model.
+We also show the ability of selected classes of gestures to construct dynamic gestures and provide its recognition demo.
+Our following work with the HaGRID consists of increasing the gesture classes, samples with natural behaviors of users’ hands similar to the target gestures, and samples with different subjects' translations and rotations.
+The whole dataset, its downsampled version, the trial version with 100 images per class, pre-trained models, and the dynamic gesture recognition demo are publicly available in the \thefootnote{\arabic{footnote}}repository\footnote{\url{https://github.com/hukenovs/hagrid}}.

 { }